joherold/dsmlai_templates/README.md

 ## Anomaly detection

-Anomaly detection with Gaussian mixture models, PCA, and isolation forest using the breast cancer Wisconsin data set as example.
+Anomaly detection with Gaussian mixture models, PCA, and isolation forests using the breast cancer Wisconsin data set as example.

 ## Sequential data

-Forecasting sequential data with RNNs using data generated via the Lotka-Volterra ODE as example.
+Forecasting sequential data with RNNs and LSTMs using data generated via the Lotka-Volterra ODE as example.

 ## Still missing

 * Pipelines
 * SVMs, e.g., for classification or regression
-* RNNs or transformers, e.g., for NLP tasks
+* Transformers, e.g., for NLP tasks
 * Autoencoders, e.g., for representation learning
 * GANs or diffusion models, e.g., for generative learning
 * Reinforcement learning